mesosphere/dcosdev/README.md

 git checkout -b myservice
 ```

+If this is the 1st release of myservice, then you will have to create the *myservice* folder, i.e. *repo/packages/M/myservice* before using the release command.
+If its not the 1st release check the folder number of the last release in the *myservice* folder.
+The release version number to use next will have to be greater then the previous one.

+Change back to your *myservice* project folder.

-From your project folder use the *dcosdev release ...* command to upload the release artifacts to s3, and to add a new folder with universe files to the myservice universe branch.
+Use the *dcosdev release ...* command to upload the release artifacts to s3, and to add a new folder with universe files to the myservice universe branch.

 ```
 dcosdev release 0.1.0-1.0.0 0 <s3-bucket> --universe=<Path to a clone of https://github.com/mesosphere/universe >
 ```

-Back in your universe branch commit the changes, push the branch, create a pull request.
+Change back to your local universe.
+Commit the changes, push the branch, and and on github create a pull request.
 ```
 ...
 git push origin myservice